zhaoyul/aposd-vs-clean-code/README.md

 The second general reason for comments is for important information that is not obvious from the code.
 The algorithm in `PrimeGenerator` is very non-obvious, so quite a few comments are needed to help readers understand what is going on and why.
-Most of the complexity arises because the algorithm is designed to compute primes efficiently:
+Most of the algorithm's complexity arises because it is designed to compute primes efficiently:

 * The algorithm goes out of its way to avoid divisions, which were quite expensive when Knuth wrote his original version (they aren't that expensive